EliGurarie/EliGurarie.github.io/_pages/labmembers.md

     alt: "Benji Larue"
     title: "Dr. Benjamin Larue"
     excerpt: "[Ben] completed his Ph.D. at the Université de Sherbrooke in Québec, and has been a member of the [Fate of the Caribou](https://fateofthecaribou.github.io/) team since 2021.
 His interests lie in behavioral responses to anthropogenic disturbances, human-wildlife coexistence, and biostatistics.
 He is interested in further integrating human communities and their interests in ecological research and conservation.
 He is a recent recipient of a [Libre Eco fellowship](https://liberero.ca/meet-the-fellows/)."
-phds:
+gradstudents:
+  - image_path: /assets/people/chloe.jpg
+    image_caption: "Chloe found a collar"
+    alt: "Chloe Beaupré"
+    title: "Chloe Beaupré"
+    excerpt: "Chloe is a PhD Candidate fascinated by movement ecology.
+Her goal is to pursue research that fills information gaps and can be applied to important management actions.
+Chloe came to Syracuse from Colorado's Western Slope after finishing a dual degree (Master in Environmental Management, Master of Science in Ecology), where she studied the influence of recreation on deer and elk and how many GPS collars to deploy to map migration and distribution at the population level for a slew of Colorado's ungulate species."
   - image_path: /assets/people/megan.jpg
     image_caption: "Megan is the human"
     alt: "Megan Perra"
     title: "Megan Perra"
-    excerpt: "Megan is interested in how biological cues like soundscapes and interspecific vocalizations influence movement decision making in caribou.
-More simply: Do caribou eavesdrop on the soundscape to help them find good habitat patches?
+    excerpt: "Megan is a PhD student interested in how biological cues like soundscapes and interspecific vocalizations influence movement decision making in caribou.
 She completed her masters at the University of Alaska Fairbanks, where she studied caribou auditory physiology and the soundscapes of the Arctic Coastal Plain.
 Check out her interview on [Quirks & Quarks](https://www.cbc.ca/listen/live-radio/1-51-quirks-and-quarks/clip/15956606-figuring-reindeer-hear-understand-impact-industrial-sounds)."
-  - image_path: /assets/people/chloe.jpg
-    image_caption: "Chloe found a collar"
-    alt: "Chloe Beaupré"
-    title: "Chloe Beaupré"
-    excerpt: "Chloe is fascinated by movement ecology.
-Her goal is to pursue research that fills information gaps and can be applied to important management actions.
-Chloe recently relocated to Syracuse from Colorado's Western Slope after finishing a dual degree (Master in Environmental Management, Master of Science in Ecology), where she studied the influence of recreation on deer and elk and how many GPS collars to deploy to map migration and distribution at the population level for a slew of Colorado's ungulate species."
-masters:
   - image_path: /assets/people/sydney.jpg
     image_caption: "Sydney casually captured a bobcat"
     alt: "Sydney Opel"